Law Schedule of Classes

 Instructor: Karla Cruz

-Instructor: Elizabeth Deucher
+Instructor: Elizabeth A Deucher

 Instructor: Daniel Faessler (view instructor's teaching evaluations - degree students only)

-Instructor: Hannah Flanery
+Instructor: Hannah J Flanery

-Instructor: Meghan M. Gordon
+Instructor: Meghan M Gordon

-Instructor: Jelitza Herrera
+Instructor: Jelitza J Herrera

 Instructor: Marc Janowitz

-Instructor: Shazzy Kamali
+Instructor: Shahrzad Kamali

 Instructor: Katia Kiston (view instructor's teaching evaluations - degree students only)

-Instructor: Erin Le
+Instructor: Erin Michelle Le

 Instructor: Milo Manopoulos Beitman